Professor Kevin Bampton LLB FRSA SFHEA

-A lawyer by training, Kevin has been with the University of Derby since 1996, and is the Director of the International Policing and Justice Institute.
+A lawyer by training, Kevin has been with the University of Derby since 1996.

 After studying for his law degree, Kevin joined the United Nations as a special constitutional legal adviser and then moved to the UK Foreign Office, where he worked in international development, with a focus on law, good government and development.